 The pandemic and resulting economic downturn have created significant volatility and declines in financial and commodity markets.
-Central banks have announced emergency interest rate cuts, while governments are implementing unprecedented fiscal stimulus packages to support economic stability.
-The pandemic could result in a global recessionary environment with continued market volatility, which may continue to impact our financial condition.
+Central banks implemented emergency interest rate cuts, while governments implemented unprecedented fiscal stimulus packages to support economic stability.
+The pandemic could result in a global recessionary or inflationary environment with continued market volatility, which may continue to impact our financial condition.
 Our investment portfolio has been, and may continue to be, adversely affected as a result of market developments from the COVID-19 pandemic and related uncertainty.
+Supply chain issues resulting in delays in receiving equipment and transporting shipments and higher transportation costs, labour shortages and other operational challenges could lead to delays in production and or exploration activities and impact the financial results and market values of our investee companies.